bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/field_trip.md

 3. Complete a simple sketching activity of a jade artifact to demonstrate engagement with the site.

 ## Materials and Resources Required
-- **Field Trip Essentials**: Water, snacks, comfortable clothing and shoes, transportation to the Museo del Jade in Antigua.
+- **Field Trip Essentials**: Water, snacks, comfortable clothing and shoes, transportation to the Casa del Jade in Antigua.
 - **Activity Materials**: Sketchbook (or plain paper), pencils, crayons.
 - **Parent Guide**: Reference `overview/parent_guide.md` for safety and engagement tips (already provided in the curriculum).
 - **Optional**: Camera or smartphone for photos (to aid post-trip narration), magnifying glass for closer observation of artifacts.
-- **Accessibility**: Most materials are household items; museum entry is free (verify current rates); transportation costs depend on the family’s method (e.g., bus fare or gas).
+- **Accessibility**: Most materials are household items; museum entry fees can be checked on the [website](https://casadeljade.com/mesoamerican-museum-of-jade/); transportation costs depend on the family’s method (e.g., bus fare or gas).

 ## Step-by-Step Instructional Procedures
 1. **Preparation (15-30 minutes, before departure)**:
-   - **Objective**: Ensure readiness for a safe and educational trip.
+   - **Objective**: Ensure readiness for a safe and engaging trip.
    - **Procedure**:
-     - Review this field trip plan and explain the purpose to the student: “We’re visiting a museum to see jade, which the Maya used for special things.”
+     - Review the trip’s purpose: “We’re visiting Casa del Jade to see Maya jade artifacts and learn how they lived.”
-     - Gather materials (sketchbook, pencils, water, snacks) and pack them in a small bag.
-     - Check the Museo del Jade’s current hours (Monday to Sunday, 9:30 AM - 6:00 PM) and plan transportation from San Juan del Obispo to Antigua (e.g., bus or car, ~15-30 minutes).
+     - Check [Casa del Jade’s website](https://casadeljade.com/mesoamerican-museum-of-jade/) for current hours (typically Monday-Sunday, 9:30 AM - 6:00 PM) and entry fees.
+     - Pack essentials: water, snacks, sketchbook, pencils, and optional camera or magnifying glass.
+     - Plan transportation: ~15-30 minutes from San Juan del Obispo by bus (to Central Park, Antigua) or car (parking available).
+Address: Edificio "El Jaulón", 4a Calle Ote.
+10, Antigua Guatemala 03001.
+     - Dress in comfortable clothing and shoes for walking through the museum.
 2. **Arrival and Orientation (10-15 minutes)**:
    - **Objective**: Familiarize the student with the museum.
    - **Procedure**:
-     - Arrive at the Museo del Jade and locate the jade exhibit area.
+     - Arrive at the Casa del Jade and locate the jade exhibit area.
      - Provide a brief overview: “This museum has jade that the Maya carved into jewelry and tools.”
      - Set expectations: “We’ll look at the jade and draw one piece you like.”
 3. **Exploration and Activity (1-2 hours)**: